openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 [here](https://github.com/openshift/installer/blob/master/docs/user/aws/install_upi.md#remove-dns-zones)),
 this field is of no value and need not be set since *DNSRecord* created is silently reconciled by the DNS controller.

+__Note:__ Appropriate logging is a must on all controllers clearly indicating the current DNS management policy set on both ingresscontroller and DNSRecord and any subsquent effects such as skipping reconciliation, etc must also be logged.

 ### Risks and Mitigations